Odiyan Retreat Center

 You must be able and willing to follow a vegetarian diet while on-site at Odiyan.
 Most people find they adjust well to our diet, even if they have not been vegetarian in the past.

 I have food allergies and/or special dietary needs.
-Will I be able to eat the meals there?

 What is the housing situation?